 Gene expression regulation → supports healing and controls inflammation

-Most anecdotal and experimental use suggests BPC-157 is well tolerated.
-Reported side effects include:
+Most experimental and anecdotal reports suggest BPC-157 is well tolerated.
+Possible side effects described include:

 Mild headaches or dizziness (more common when combined with growth hormone peptides)